AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 In summary, you should submit a zip file named MatricNo-Lab1.zip with following folders:
 - Code: your code
-- Plans: the control files for each map and each goal
+- Controls: the control files for each map and each goal
 - Report: your report